HongleiXie/Podcast2Insights/README.md

 # Podcast2Insights
 Upload a podcast → get a transcript → ask questions about it.
 A self-hosted, fully local toy version of NotebookLM.
 English, Chinese, and mixed-language audio supported.
+Please checkout the [technical report](https://github.com/HongleiXie/Podcast2Insights/blob/main/TECHNICAL_REPORT.md) for details.

 ## What it does